simecek/capek/README.md

 ## An R Data Package with Karel Čapek's Novels

-This package provides access to the full texts of six Czech novels of [Karel Čapek](https://en.wikipedia.org/wiki/Karel_%C4%8Capek), best known for his play R.U.R. which introduced the word [robot](https://en.wikipedia.org/wiki/Robot).
+This package provides access to the full texts of six Czech novels of [Karel Čapek](https://en.wikipedia.org/wiki/Karel_%C4%8Capek), Czech writer best known for his play R.U.R. which introduced the word
+[robot](https://en.wikipedia.org/wiki/Robot).
 It is more than inspired by Julia Silge's [janeaustenr package](https://github.com/juliasilge/janeaustenr).
 The package is intended to provide non-english corpus for an experimenting with tidy text analysis.